Lab director

 Lab alumni

-Dr. Desislava Arabadzhiyska
+Dr Desislava Arabadzhiyska

 Undergraduate RAs: Miykael Davis, Emily Todd, Bethany Garvin, Annaliese Barber, Tau Nell